patricksavalle/devops-project-template/README.md

 > - the rooms of a house are subsystems, the electrical wiring and the plumbing are aspectsystems
 > - the pixels of a display are subsystems or parts, all red parts of the pixels together form an aspectsystem

+Parts of modular systems have a natural mutual order visualized by the a directed graph.
+This dependency graph visualizes how parts changes propagate and what is the most efficient order in which to build the system.
+To determine this order it's layering must be determined:
+1. Modules with no outgoing dependencies have layer 0
+1. A module's layer number is the longest path to layer 0
+1. Modules that have mutual / cyclic dependencies are on the same layer
+1. The system must be build in ascending order of layers

+The Modularity Principle states that programs should be built from cohesive, loosely coupled modules in order of their dependencies.

 ### Iterations and increments

 Workflows are made up of increments that sequentially add new parts or aspects and iterations that repetitively improve existing parts or aspects.
 Increments make systems more complete based on feed-forward (design), iterations make it more perfect based on feed-back.

-### Modularity and Natural Order

-Parts of modular systems have a natural mutual order visualized by the a directed graph.
-This dependency graph visualizes how parts depend on other parts, how changes propagate and what is the most efficient order in which to build the system.

-The Modularity Principle states that programs should be built from cohesive, loosely coupled modules in order of their dependencies.

-> To determine natural order
-> 1. Modules with no dependencies have order 0
-> 1. ther parts have the number of dependencies in the longest path o the furthest order 0 module as their order
-> 1. Modules that have mutual cyclic dependencies are one single module

 ### Complexity